DawidPerkowskiGit/ExchangeCurrencyApp_DP/README.md

 ## Encountered challenges
-1) Deserialization of external exchange service data needed for importing the newest exchange ratios.
-I had to use Jackson library to import necessary data
+1) Deserialization of external exchange rates data.
+I used Jackson library and by defining class field getters, only necessery data was imported.
 2) Deploying application with Docker on local Windows machine would still cause errors when deploying with Render's Linux machine.
-I had to remove newline signs from pom.xmlS
+I removed newline signs from pom.xml which were causing this issue.